 Are you interested in photography, or have seen a photo that’s just plain amazing?
-Do you wonder how they do it, is it setting on the phone/camera itself?
+Do you wonder how they do it, is it a setting on the phone/camera itself?
 Well, sometimes it is, but usually, the photo is retouched after it gets transferred to a PC.
-To explain how to get the desired effect is really hard, as there are tons of settings to be tweaked to your liking, but what we can do is present you 10 best software for editing photos right on your computer.
+Explaining how to get the desired effect is really hard, as there are tons of settings to be tweaked to your liking, but what we can do is present you with some of the best software for editing photos right on your computer.

 You’ve heard of GIMP, we’re sure because many people around the world recommend it as a Photoshop alternative.
 It’s because it’s free to download and use and offers many similar photo manipulation possibilities.
 It’s still a professional photo editing software, allowing you to retouch your photos with ease.
 GIMP is compatible with all of the image formats popular today, compressed or not, for web or private usage.
 We’d advise you to give it a try before you decide to break your bank for a paid software, you just might fall in love with it.

-Fotor is a tool we’d recommend if you aren’t tech savvy, and looking for a straightforward option to make your social media feel look better and unique.
-There’s an online version, but a Desktop might be a better option, just because of it’s offline capabilities.
-It’s filled with easily scalable settings like brightness, composure, sharpness, cropping to a square or aspect ratio.
+Fotor is a tool we’d recommend if you aren’t tech-savvy, and looking for a straightforward option to make your social media feel look better and unique.
+There’s an online version, but a Desktop might be a better option, just because of its offline capabilities.
+It’s filled with easily scalable settings like brightness, composure, sharpness, and cropping to a square or aspect ratio.
 The edits are done in a filter style, just like you’d do it on Instagram or Snapchat, just choose one and manage the filter’s strength.

-We are not saying you need professional help with your face, but why not make it as best as it can be?
+We are not saying you need professional help with your face, but why not make it as good as it can be?
 In the end, people make first impressions on your looks too, and if images are all they have, it might be a dealbreaker.
 That’s where Portrait Professional comes in, and by visiting their website you’ll see a difference.
-It allows for skin smoothing, fixing blemishes, acne, wrinkles and all unwanted parts of your body.
-Not only will your face look refreshed, you can also change or add a lipstick, eyeshadow, and other common makeup tools.
+It allows for skin smoothing, fixing blemishes, acne, wrinkles, and all unwanted parts of your body.
+Not only will your face look refreshed, but you can also change or add lipstick, eyeshadow, and other common makeup tools.

 This is a set of photo editing tools that are also open-source, so if you’re also into programming, you can find what goes behind the scenes, and try to make your own changes.
 It is compatible with all the commonly used operating systems, thus making it a go-to software for you.
 You can use everything you’d commonly do, but also clone objects, play around with calligraphy tools, as well as use effects to make your photos shine in a completely new light.
 Give it a try, you won’t regret it.